 To be fair, there is perhaps a cultural connection here that I’m not getting.
 There are parts of the world that handle optimism as an end game, not as a starting point.
 I originate from one such climate vulnerable corner of the globe.
 My tribe don’t champion optimism.
 They default on it.
 When things go awry, they say, ‘well, we gave it a go, now let’s hope for the best, let’s be optimistic’.

 Again, this is not a critique.
 Much like Jack Kerouac I have nothing to offer anybody, except my own confusion.
-I’ve been confused by what it means for instance, to be a stubborn optimist.
+I have been confused by what it means for instance, to be a 'stubborn optimist'.
 When did being stubborn help anyone or anything?
-Even when applied to a good cause, being stubborn means you're less likely to elicit empathy.
+Even when applied to a good cause, being stubborn means you are less likely to engage or elicit empathy.

 Substituting ‘Optimism’ with ‘Responsibility’